 I think of dieting, then I eat pizza.

 One of the city’s best places to eat authentic Roman thin and crispy pizza, in a large, scenic restaurant.
+Pizza is incredible and is great to enjoy with friends and family too, owning a pizza restaurant is very rewarding and you need to be organised as well as serve delicious pizza, you can use a POS System to keep organised.
+You can check out a POS System online and it will help you manage your restaurant employees.
 Emma was opened in May 2014 by Francesco Roscino, whose CV boasts a spell at Romeo Chef&Baker.
 We recommend the following pizzas: Zibella e bufala, with Pomilia tomatoes, Paestum buffalo mozzarella made using raw milk and Zibello Pio Tosini culatello (€14); F.lli Salvo, with Casa Barone Piennolo tomatoes, rolled Cinta Senese pancetta, Caciocavallo Podolico cheese and organic Agnoni olive oil (€12).
 The menu also includes pizzas created using the ‘flour tower’ method, with dough made from a mixture of organic soft wheat produced at Iaquone, organic white spelt from Molino Vecchino and organic shaved buckwheat.
 There is also a pizza topped with Terre Roma mozzarella, rapini and mortadella-flavoured Brittany scallops (€15).
 There’s no shortage of bruschetta – made with Lariano wholemeal bread from Roscioli – kamut bread crostini and deep-fried delicacies.
 They include the Supplì al telefono, made with Carnaroli rice and three-month white cow parmesan (€2.50).
 But Emma is not just a pizzeria.
 There’s also an à la carte menu with top-class dishes.
 We like Eggs Bartholomew, a poached egg with melted parmesan and asparagus tips (€10), a Neapolitan macaroni omelette (€8), vegetarian spaghetti alla carbonara (€13), meatball stew (€13) and a sour cherry and apricot tart (€6).